fouadalabady/admin.osint/docs/code-quality.md

 ## Conclusion

 Maintaining high code quality is a team effort.
 By following these guidelines and using the provided tools, we can ensure our codebase remains clean, maintainable, and error-free through the build and deployment process.

+## Document Purpose & Reference Usage

+This document serves as a central reference for all developers working on the OSINT Dashboard project to understand and implement the project's code quality standards.
+It's intended to be used as:

+- An onboarding resource for new team members to quickly understand code quality expectations
+- A practical guide for fixing common linting and type-checking issues
+- A reference for standardizing coding practices across the team
+- A troubleshooting resource when resolving build failures related to code quality

+Developers should consult this document when writing new code, refactoring existing code, or addressing code quality issues flagged during code reviews or CI/CD processes.
+It complements the Type Checking Guide and Linting Guide by focusing on broader coding quality principles and practical examples of best practices.